MahdinOhi/beeblogs/src/content/blog/introducing-MASK.md

 ---
-title: Introducing MASK: A Benchmark for Measuring Honesty in AI Systems
+title: "Introducing MASK"
 author: Mahdin Ohi
-pubDatetime: 2025-03-08T08:00:00
+pubDatetime: 2025-03-08T00:00:00Z
 slug: musk-measures
 featured: false
 draft: false
 tags:
   - ai
   - artificial intelligence
-description: The MASK benchmark evaluates AI honesty by distinguishing it from accuracy, revealing that more capable models do not necessarily exhibit greater honesty.
+description: "A brief introduction to MASK and its features."
 ---

 As artificial intelligence (AI) systems become increasingly integrated into various aspects of society, ensuring their honesty has emerged as a critical concern.
 While advancements in AI capabilities have led to more accurate and knowledgeable models, this does not inherently guarantee that these systems will act honestly.
 Recognizing this distinction, researchers have introduced the MASK (Model Alignment between Statements and Knowledge) benchmark—a tool specifically designed to measure honesty in AI systems by disentangling it from mere accuracy.

 Understanding the Need for an AI Honesty Benchmark